Performance Evaluation and Planning

 Back to Basics Scorecard

-The Integrated Services Information System (ISIS) was developed by the City’s Community Development Department nearly 10 years ago.
-ISIS is a web-based electronic reporting tool for capturing customer data, with reports designed to meet the requirements of Community Development Block Grant (CDBG) and Community Services Block Grant (CSBG) funds which support the community-based programs.
-ISIS data is used for the Back to Basics Scorecard, the Annual Performance Evaluation/SOFA, internal program monitoring and evaluation, and other reports.
+Clarity Human Services (developed by Bitfocus, Inc.) is the case management and reporting software used to capture customer data, and to generate reports that meet the requirements of the Community Development Block Grant (CDBG) and the Community Services Block Grant (CSBG).
+The funds provided by CDBG and CSBG support community-based programs.
+The data managed by Clarity Human Services is used for the Back to Basics Scorecard, the Annual Performance Evaluation (SOFA) report, internal program monitoring and evaluation tools, and other reports.

 The SOFA Performance Evaluation is conducted annually of grant-funded service provider contractors in the FamilySource System (FSS), and Domestic Violence Shelter Operations (DVSO) Program.
 The Evaluation Categories are represented by the acronym SOFA where:

 S - Measures the Customer Satisfaction of clients served.

 O - Measures the number of Outcomes, or results experienced by clients after participation in program services and activities.